In this age of technology, online education is commonly heard in both schools and organizations and this has changed the concept of learning.

-It is without doubt that online education has a bad reputation attached to it.
+It is without a doubt that online education has a bad reputation attached to it.
 Most of these assumptions are not only false but the exact opposite of what is believed.

 As a result of the COVID 19 pandemic, most institutions and individuals have understood and accepted the various benefits associated with adopting online methods of education.
-From its efficacy to its cost effectiveness.
+From its efficacy to its cost-effectiveness.

 The only way to discredit these myths is the reconditioning of our minds with regards to online learning.

 Therefore, it is safe to say that online education is here to stay.